 - Eliminate excessive use of lawn and garden fertilizers and pesticides-they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets. - If you have your own septic system, properly maintain your system to reduce leaching to water sources. - Dispose of chemicals properly; take used motor oil to a recycling center. - Volunteer in your community.
 Find a watershed or wellhead protection organization and volunteer to help.
 If there are no active groups, consider starting one.
-Use USEPA's Surf Your Watershed to locate groups in your community, www.epa.gov/waterdata/surf-your-watershed or visit the Watershed Information Network's How to Start a Watershed Team.
+Use USEPA's Watershed Information Network to locate groups in your community or see How to Start a Watershed Team.